What makes “Rick And Morty” or “BoJack Horseman” so impeccably awesome?

 One of the reasons I signed up for Netflix was “BoJack Horseman”.
 I’ve heard only splendorous opinions about this show and felt that it’s a must see for a film buff as big as Gregg Turkington (yup, I’m that film buff).

-This is all why I literally “devoured” the four seasons and was left with an empty hole in my heart.
+This is why I literally “devoured” four seasons of “Bojack” and was left with an empty hole in my heart.

 A hole that needed to be filled with a new cartoon.